just-vicky/Mern-exercise-tracker/README.md

 ### `node -v`

 ## Backend
-Inside the root folder (“mern-exercise-tracker”), create a new folder and change into the folder by running the following commands in the terminal:
+Inside the root folder (“mern-exercise-tracker”), change into the folder by running the following commands in the terminal:
-### `mkdir backend`
 ### `cd backend`

 We’ll create a package.json file inside the folder by running: